mnemnion/ohsnap/README.md

 But of course, the next time we run the test, the timestamp will be different, so the test will fail.
 We care about the message and the tag, we care that there _is_ a timestamp, but we don't care what the timestamp is, because we know it will be changing.

-For this purpose, `ohsnap` includes [mvzr](https://github.com/mnemnion/mvzr), the Minimum Viable Zig Regex library, which I wrote specifically for this purpose.
+For cases like this, `ohsnap` includes [mvzr](https://github.com/mnemnion/mvzr), the Minimum Viable Zig Regex library, which I wrote specifically for this purpose.

 Simply replace the timestamp like so: